microsoft/mimalloc/readme.md

 Since the address sanitizer redirects the standard allocation functions, on some platforms (macOSX for example) it is required to compile mimalloc with `-DMI_OVERRIDE=OFF`.
-Adress sanitizer support is in its initial development -- please report any issues.
+Address sanitizer support is in its initial development -- please report any issues.

 [asan]: https://github.com/google/sanitizers/wiki/AddressSanitizer